Ralph Young (American football, born 1946)

-Ralph Young (born May 4, 1946) is a former American football coach.
-He served as the head football coach at Southwest Minnesota State College—now known as Southwest Minnesota State University—from 1971 to 1972, at Illinois Benedictine College—now known as Benedictine University—from 1979 to 1983, at William Penn College in 1993, at Westminster College in Fulton, Missouri from 1996 to 1998, and at Oklahoma Panhandle State University from 1999 to 2001, compiling a career college football coaching record of 44–96.
+Ralph Young (born May 4, 1946) is an American former college football and college baseball coach.
+He served as the head football coach at Southwest Minnesota State College—now known as Southwest Minnesota State University—from 1971 to 1972, at Illinois Benedictine College—now known as Benedictine University—from 1979 to 1983, at William Penn College in 1993, at Westminster College in Fulton, Missouri from 1996 to 1998, and at Oklahoma Panhandle State University from 1999 to 2001, compiling a career college football heading coaching record of 44–96.
 Young was also the head baseball coach at the University of South Dakota for one season, in 1971, tallying a mark of 5–23.

 Early life

 Young was born in Clearwater, Florida.
 He went to Parsons College in Fairfield, Iowa, and played as a linebacker for the Parsons Wildcats under coach Marcelino Huerta.